 Continuing Legal Education (CLE) Training:

 Experienced attorneys are available to provide support and mentoring on cases accepted through our program.
 All Children’s Attorneys Project volunteers are assigned a staff attorney mentor.
+In the event your assigned mentor is unavailable, we have a dedicated CAP Pro Bono Liaison who is able to assist you with questions and connect you with resources.
 Similarly, a panel of veteran family law practitioners is available to answer questions and provide guidance to volunteers new to family law practice.

 Pleadings and Forms Bank:

 In each of our pro bono cases involving state court actions, our clients are eligible for waivers of filing fees.
-By filing a Statement of Legal Aid Representation, which we prepare and provide, clients approved for our services are entitled to defend their action without costs.
+By filing a Statement of Legal Aid Representation (SOLA), which we prepare and provide, clients approved for our services are entitled to defend their action without costs.

 Litigation Support Services